anonaddy/addy.io/source/donate.md

 title: "Donate"
 extends: _layouts.master
 section: body
-description: If you find AnonAddy useful and would like to support me, any contribution is greatly appreciated.
+description: If you find addy.io useful and would like to support me, any contribution is greatly appreciated.
 ---

 <h1 class="w-full text-center">Donate</h1>